hunterirving/memori/readme.md

 So here's a web app that does the same thing (and then some) for free.

 ## usage
 Different Techo types use differently-sized grid paper.
-Use the links below to select the appropriate grid size for your Techo.
+Use the links below to select the appropriate grid size for your Techo:

 | <b>Techo</b> | <b>Link</b> |
 |-------------------|-------------|